 As part 3 of this report shows, applying static models of analysis and planning to complex problems often has unintended consequences, worsening the situation.
-Given the complexity of the environment-security interplay and the ever-evolving action-reaction relationship needed to address it, you cannot solve a wicked problem so much as merely 'help stakeholders negotiate shared understanding and shared meaning about the problem and its possible solution'.
-This spotlights the need for, on the one hand, a participatory, multi-stakeholder approach and, on the other, new methods of governance.
-Further education among the general public regarding the complexity of most social, economic and environmental problems seems imperative, yet depends on recipients' willingness to embrace it.
-The promise of quick solutions often distracts focus from the root causes of a crisis.
+Given the complexity of the environment-security interplay and the ever-evolving action-reaction relationship needed to address it, you cannot solve a wicked problem so much as merely 'help stakeholders negotiate shared understanding and shared meaning about the problem and its possible solution'.197 This spotlights the need for, on the one hand, a participatory, multi-stakeholder approach and, on the other, new methods of governance.198 Further education among the general public regarding the complexity of most social, economic and environmental problems seems imperative, yet depends on recipients' willingness to embrace it.
+The promise of quick solutions often distracts focus from the root causes of a crisis.199 attempts.

-The 'wickedness' of complex risks, together with pressing economic and political constraints, occasion inevitable 'trade-offs' when it comes to solution attempts.
 For instance, though the urgently needed transition from fossil fuels to renewable power sources inevitably leads to economic distortions and geopolitical shifts, one cannot happen without the other.
 Just as it is clear that urgent action is required to avoid escalation of the environment and security crisis, so it is clear this will produce winners and losers.
 Such trade-offs cannot be avoided or ignored.
 Here, the 2030 Agenda offers a prominent-if not the prime-example of system-inherent contradictions and trade-offs, with no quick-fix alternatives on offer.